anuragmmer/graph-tracker/README.md

 # Graph Tracker

-Graph Tracker is a simple web application that allows users to track and visualize data points on a graph.
-Users can increment, decrement, undo, and add points in the same line, providing a dynamic and interactive experience.
+Graph Tracker is made for you to track and visualize data points on a plane graph.
+You can increase, decrease, undo, and add points in the same line: you can also rename the x and y axes to your preference.
+Use here: [Graph Tracker](https://anuragmmer.github.io/graph-tracker/)

 ## Features